 You Don’t Want to Endorse The Site

 Perhaps you think the website or its content is questionable.
 Or maybe you just don’t want to influence the page rank of the site.
-If either of those are the case, make the link nofollow.
+If either of those is the case, make the link nofollow.

 Your comments section